artefactual/archivematica-docs/admin-manual/security/security.rst

 `OIDC <oidc_>`_ (OpenID Connect) is an identity layer on top of OAuth 2.0, providing identity verification, authentication and basic information about the end user.
-This feature allows administrators to deploy both the Archivematica Dashboard and Storage Service Django applications with Shibboleth authentication.
+This feature allows administrators to deploy both the Archivematica Dashboard and Storage Service Django applications with OIDC authentication.

 OIDC backend configuration in Archivematica Dashboard
 +++++++++++++++++++++++++++++++++++++++++++++++++++++